AdobeDocs/analytics.en/help/components/c-calcmetrics/cm-reference/cm-functions.md

 | Argument | Description |
 | --- | --- |
 | *metric* | The metric for which you want the variance. |

+In order to calculate a variance you look at an entire column of numbers.
+From that list of numbers you first calculate the average.
+Once you have the average you go through each entry and do the following:

+1. Subtract the average from the number.
+1. Square the result.
+1. Add that to the total.

+Once you have iterated over the entire column you have a single total.
+You then divide that total by the number of items in the column.
+That number is the variance for the column.
+It is a single number.
+It is, however, displayed as a column of numbers.

+As an example, let's say you have a three-item column:

+1

+2

+3

+The average of this column is 2.
+The variance for the column will be ((1 - 2)² + (2 - 2)² + (3 - 2)²/3 = 2/3.